MichalOstrowskiSolbeg/Task5/README.md

 ## Features

-- Login and Register
+- Login and Register.
+Register form requires FirstName, LastName, Usename (unique) and Password which has to be filled twice.
-- Counter of products added to shopping cart in Header
+- Icon and counter of products added to shopping cart in Header element
 - See all products ('products' page)
 - See product details
-- Add product to shopping list ('products' page)
+- Add product to shopping cart using 'ADD TO CART' button ('products' page)
+- List of product in shopping cart is stored in LocalStorage
-- Remove product form shopping list ('cart' page)
+- Remove product form shopping list using 'REMOVE' button ('cart' page)
-- Checkout for logged user when user has added products to shopping cart ('cart' page)
+- Checkout for logged user when user has added added at least one product to shopping cart ('cart' page)

 ## Documentation